Superchunk

-Superchunk is an American indie rock band from Chapel Hill, North Carolina, consisting of singer-guitarist Mac McCaughan, guitarist Jim Wilbur, bassist Laura Ballance, and drummer Laura King.
-Formed in 1989, they were one of the bands that helped define the Chapel Hill music scene of the 1990s.
-The band is known for its energetic, high-velocity style and strong do-it-yourself ethic.
+Superchunk is an American indie rock band from Chapel Hill, North Carolina.
+Formed in 1989, they were one of the bands that helped define the Chapel Hill music scene of the 1990s and were at the forefront of the indie rock scene at the time.
+The band's lineup consists of singer-guitarist Mac McCaughan, guitarist Jim Wilbur, bassist Laura Ballance, and drummer Laura King.
+They are known for their energetic, high-velocity style and strong DIY ethic.

-Members McCaughan and Ballance founded the successful independent record label Merge Records in 1989 as a way to release music from Superchunk and music created by friends, which has expanded to include artists from around the world and records reaching the top of the Billboard music charts.
+Members McCaughan and Ballance founded the successful independent record label Merge Records in 1989 as a way to release music from Superchunk and music created by friends, which has since expanded to include artists from around the world and records reaching the top of the Billboard music charts.

 Superchunk released a string of full-length albums and compilations throughout the 1990s.
-After releasing their eighth studio album in 2001, the band went into a period of reduced activity.
-In 2010, the band released a new studio album, Majesty Shredding, and followed it up in 2013 with their tenth studio album, I Hate Music.
+However, after releasing their eighth studio album, Here's to Shutting Up, in 2001, the band went into a period of reduced activity.
+In 2010, the band released their first studio album in nine years, Majesty Shredding, and followed it up in 2013 with their tenth album, I Hate Music.
 Their eleventh studio album, What a Time to Be Alive, was released on February 16, 2018.
-Their twelfth album, Wild Loneliness, was released in February 2022.
-It was followed by their thirteenth full-length release, Songs in the Key of Yikes in 2025.
+Their twelfth full-length album, Wild Loneliness, was released in February 2022.
+In 2025, Superchunk released their thirteenth studio album, Songs in the Key of Yikes.

 History

 Superchunk was formed in 1989 in the town of Chapel Hill, North Carolina, by Mac McCaughan (guitar and vocals), Laura Ballance (bass and backing vocals), Chuck Garrison (drums), and Jack McCook (guitar).
-Initially, the band went by the name Chunk (original drummer Chuck Garrison's name was misspelled as "Chunk" Garrison in the phone book, and the moniker stuck), and they released their first single as Chunk.
-After adding the "Super" prefix to their name to avoid confusion with a similarly named jazz band from New York, the first official Superchunk single, "Slack Motherfucker", followed in 1989 on Merge Records, founded by McCaughan and Ballance.
-Both releases were well received, and Superchunk released its debut eponymous album in 1990 on Matador Records to more critical acclaim.
+Initially, the band went by the name Chunk (original drummer Chuck Garrison's name was misspelled as "Chunk" Garrison in the phone book, and the moniker stuck), and they released their first single under the name.
+After adding the "Super" prefix to their name to avoid confusion with a similarly named jazz band from New York, the first official Superchunk single, "Slack Motherfucker", followed in 1989 on Merge Records.
+Both releases were well received, and Superchunk released their debut eponymous album in 1990 on Matador Records to more critical acclaim.

-McCook decided to leave the group after the release of the first album, Superchunk, and Connecticut-born James Wilbur was recruited to take over guitar duties.
-In spite of the ensuing bidding war that emerged between major record labels in the aftermath of the album's release, Superchunk decided to stay independent, sticking with Matador Records for their second, just as critically lauded LP, No Pocky for Kitty, which was recorded in Chicago by Steve Albini in 1991.
+McCook decided to leave the group after the release of Superchunk, and Connecticut-born James Wilbur was recruited to take over guitar duties.
+In spite of the ensuing bidding war that emerged between major record labels in the aftermath of the album's release, Superchunk decided to stay independent, sticking with Matador for their second album, No Pocky for Kitty, which was recorded in Chicago by Steve Albini in 1991.
 Garrison left the band a few weeks before the record's release, and Jon Wurster was brought on board on drums.